GaloisInc/daedalus/docs-src/source/index.rst

       let ?bigendian = true
       Word16    -- `?bigendian` has the value `true`

-It is possible to use different values for the same implcit parameter, as illustarte by the following example:
+It is possible to use different values for the same implicit parameter, as illustrated by the following example:

 .. code-block:: DaeDaLus